KnudsenMorten/AzLogDcrIngestPS/README.md

 ```

-3. You can now run the different sections in the script and see the things happens.
+3. You can now run the different sections in the script and see the demos.
 The demos will use most functions in AzLogDcrIngestPS

+Start by running lines 1-275, which will load the initial header and build variables

+Demo1 will demonstrate data manipulation + show schema content

+Demo2 will demonstrate collection data + create LogAnalytics table + DCR + send data

+Demo3 will demonstrate collection of data, remove unnecessary data-properties, create schema with modified structure

+Demo4 will demonstrate schema change of existing table

+NOTE
+Have patience :-) Making schema changes + creating new pipelines will require 10-15 min delays right now.
+Data WILL come - have patience.
+When the DCR + table + schema is in place, normal upload of data will happen very fast afterwords.

-I have outlined the things to notice (sample below)
+I have outlined the things to notice during the demos - run the lines one by one (sample below)

 ```
 #-----------------------------------------------------------------------------------------------
 # DEMO DEEP-DIVE !!!